 Data from this study were gathered from September 2007 to December 2008.
 The MBSG program was led by 29 CMBM trained health and mental health professionals and educators supervised by CMBM Palestinian faculty members in Gaza.
-The professionals who led the MBSG's all participated in a comprehensive training and supervision program led by CMBM international faculty and its Gaza leadership team.
+The professionals who led the MBSGs all participated in a comprehensive training and supervision program led by CMBM international faculty and its Gaza leadership team.
 Faculty for this program and group leaders included physicians, social workers, psychologists, nurses, and educators.

-This training program included two five-day trainings.
-In the initial five-day training, participants learned the scientific basis of the techniques used.
+This training program included two 5-day trainings.
+In the initial 5-day training, participants learned the scientific basis of the techniques used.
 The Gaza trainees practiced them and shared their experiences in small groups.
 In the second five days of the training, these participants had the opportunity to lead, in pairs, the same kind of small group in which they had originally participated.
-Afterwards, these participants received feedback from group members and from the faculty member who was in charge of the group.
-Subsequently, all trainees led MBSG's with the population with which they ordinarily worked (e.g. children in a school, adults at a health clinic).
+Afterward, these participants received feedback from group members and from the faculty member who was in charge of the group.
+Subsequently, all trainees led MBSGs with the population with which they ordinarily worked (e.g., children in a school, adults at a health clinic).
 They were all supervised weekly by Gaza senior faculty.
-Some 600 of Gaza's clinicians and educators have been trained by CMBM and the supervising team includes the 20 clinicians who are CMBM faculty.
+Some 600 of Gaza's clinicians and educators have been trained by CMBM, and the supervising team includes the 20 clinicians who are CMBM faculty.

 In this study, the CMBM trained group leaders ran from one to four 10-session groups each.
-There were 66 MBSG's total and 48 MBSG's had some participants qualifying with PTSD criteria.
-The MBSG's were held at UNRWA or the individual NGOs where the participants were recruited.
+There were 66 MBSGs total, and 48 MBSGs had some participants qualifying with PTSD criteria.
+The MBSGs were held at UNRWA or the individual NGOs where the participants were recruited.
 All group leaders in this study received weekly supervision.

-The MBSG program was held for 2 hours, once a week, with 10 sessions total.
+The MBSG program was held for 2 hr, once a week, with 10 sessions total.
 Participants gathered together to and responded to the baseline research packets prior to the first session.
 They were administered by members of the research team.
-The group leaders were also present to participants' questions.
-There were 5-11 participants per group (mean (M) (standard deviation (SD)) = 8.2 (1.4)).
+The group leaders were also present for participants' questions.
+There were five to 11 participants per group (M 8.2; SD1.4).
 The model has been previously described (Gordon et al., 2008).
 An outline of the session contents as well as a brief description of each session is shown in Figure 1.

-Every group has the same basic structure.
-It begins with slow deep soft belly breathing, a concentrative meditation.
-It continues with a "check in" in which each participant shares her or his recent experience with the techniques and important events that have transpired between groups.
-Each participant then describes how she or he is feeling at the present moment.
-The group leader then teaches a mind-body skill and invites the participants to practice the skill.
-This is followed by participants sharing their experience of the skills.
-The group concludes with a brief meditation.
+Every group had the same basic structure.
+It began with slow deep soft belly breathing, a concentrative meditation.
+It continued with a "check in" in which each participant shared her or his recent experience with the techniques and important events that have transpired between groups.
+Each participant then described how she or he was feeling at the present moment.
+The group leader then taught a mind-body skill and invited the participants to practice the skill.
+This was followed by participants sharing their experience of the skills.
+The group concluded with a brief meditation.